HomeArticlesComparisonLTCG vs STCG Tax

 LTCG vs STCG Tax India — Full Comparison

-LTCG vs STCG tax rates compared for equity, mutual funds, real estate, and gold in India FY 2026-27 — with worked examples, the Rs 1.25 lakh exemption, and tax-saving strategies.
+LTCG vs STCG tax rates compared for equity, mutual funds, and real estate in India FY 2026-27 — with worked examples and tax-saving strategies.

 Overview: How India Taxes Capital Gains

 Long Term Capital Gains (LTCG) arise when you sell after a prescribed holding period.
-Rates are lower, and equity gains enjoy a Rs 1.25 lakh annual exemption.
+Rates run lower, and equity gains enjoy a Rs 1.25 lakh annual exemption.

 Short Term Capital Gains (STCG) arise when you sell before completing the holding period.
-Rates are higher — flat 20% for equity, or slab rate for most other assets.
+Rates run higher: a flat 20% for equity, or slab rate for most other assets.

-The holding period that separates LTCG from STCG is not uniform.
+The holding period separating LTCG from STCG isn't uniform.
 It varies by asset class: 12 months for listed equity, 24 months for real estate and gold, 36 months for REITs.
 Getting this wrong by even a few days can cost tens of thousands of rupees in additional tax.
 This comparison covers every major asset class for FY 2026-27 (Assessment Year 2027-28).

 LTCG vs STCG: Complete Comparison Table